Forgot Your Password?

 Graduating seniors may apply for the two annually awarded scholarships.
 Monies may be used for a variety of post-secondary programs including college, seminary, ministry training or apprenticeships.

-Students of subscribers are eligible to participate in a ceremony organized by parents and graduating students.
-This is a meaningful event for family and friends to attend and a beautiful way to acknowledge to personal accomplishments and educational achievements of our graduates
+SCOPE families are eligible to participate in a ceremony organized by parents and graduating students.
+This is a meaningful event for family and friends to attend and a beautiful way to acknowledge accomplishments and educational achievements of our graduates